Cultural Arts Center

 The gallery showcases the work of our own students and faculty, but also on a regular basis presents exhibits from emerging artists throughout our region and the nation.
 In addition, the gallery displays the strongest work of our local high school students each January for our annual high school juried exhibit.

-For more information contact Gallery Director Daniel Reneau.
+Contact: Gallery Director Daniel Reneau.

-Past exhibits
+Past exhibits and performances

 13th Annual Longview Fine Arts Challenge winners